frederic-perez/AmE-dictionary/data/idioms.md

 __race against the clock__
 __race against time__ To do something very quickly.
 __rack up__ :four::hammer:
+__racket__ :smiling_imp: __2__ A fraudulent scam or money-making operation. _He’s always cooking up some racket or another to get rich quick._
 __rad__ :two::hammer:
 __radio silence__
 __rag on (one)__
-__rags to riches__ Characterized by a rise from poverty to great or exceptional wealth.
+__rags to riches__ :two: Characterized by a rise from poverty to great or exceptional wealth.
 Hyphenated if used as a modifier before a noun. _My uncle’s is a true rags-to-riches story.
 He grew up without a penny, but through sheer determination, he founded his own company and is now one of the wealthiest men in the state._
 __ragtop__ _n_ A convertible car.
 __rah-rah__
 __rain check__ :dart::two: __1__ A substitute ticket or pass to attend an event that has been postponed for a later date. _They emailed us a rain check for the concert after the guitarist broke his hand in a rock-climbing accident._ __2__ By extension, a promise to take up an offer that one has initially declined. _I’m sorry, but I’ll have to take a rain check for dinner this Saturday.
 Would next weekend work for you?_